Azure threat protection

 Holistic security and compliance posture

-The Log Analytics Security and Audit dashboard provides a comprehensive view into your organization’s IT security posture, with built-in search queries for notable issues that require your attention.
-The Security and Audit dashboard is the home screen for everything related to security in Azure Monitor logs.
+Microsoft Defender for Cloud provides a comprehensive view into your organization’s IT security posture, with built-in search queries for notable issues that require your attention.
 It provides high-level insight into the security state of your computers.
-You can also view all events from the past 24 hours, 7 days, or any other custom timeframe.
+You can also view all events from the past 24 hours, 7 days, or any other custom time-frame.

 Azure Monitor logs help you quickly and easily understand the overall security posture of any environment, all within the context of IT Operations, including software update assessment, antimalware assessment, and configuration baselines.
 Security log data is readily accessible to streamline the security and compliance audit processes.